We have seen a general job configuration in the previous section. Now we want to focus on the configuration

 CSV

-.
-Thus the header information starting with # K_METRIC_AGGREGATOR_MAPPING
+value-jaccard.
+Thus the header information starting with # K_METRIC_AGGREGATOR_MAPPING just specifies

 # K_METRIC_AGGREGATOR_MAPPING jaccard DOUBLE_AVG